 The EXOR gate is used extensively in digital data processing circuits and is known as Exclusive-OR-gate.
 The EXOR gate has a high output only when an odd number of inputs are high.
 For the two input EXOR gates, the output will be high when the set of input is either 01 or 10.

-The logic symbol of the EXOR gate is shown below.
+The logic circuit of the gate is shown below:

 For AB: 00

 For AB: 10

 For AB: 11